Siege of Santarém (1171)

-The siege of Santarém in 1171 was a military confrontation during the Reconquista, in which the city of Santarém was besieged by an army from the Almohad Caliphate, but they were unable to conquer the city.
+The Siege of Santarém was the failed siege of the Portuguese city of Santarém by the Almohads in 1171 during the Reconquista.
 It was the first time that Santarém was attacked since its conquest by King Afonso I of Portugal, 24 years earlier.

-History
+Background

-Located at the top of a steep slope next to the Tagus river, Santarém was considered one of the most difficult cities to conquer in western Iberia.
-However, it was captured by Afonso I in 1147, through a surprise attack.
-Its walls were surreptitiously scaled at dawn and the city conquered before its garrison could organise an effective defence.
-Since then, the city has remained in Portuguese hands.
+Located at the top of a steep slope next to the Tagus River, Santarém was considered one of the most difficult cities to conquer in western al-Andalus.
+However, it was captured in a surprise attack by Afonso in 1147.
+Santarém’s walls were surreptitiously scaled at dawn and the city was conquered before its garrison could organize an effective defense.

-In 1169, Gerald the Fearless and Afonso I besieged Badajoz, the largest and most important city in the west of the peninsula.
-Alarmed by this news, the Almohad Caliph Abu Yaqub Yusuf sent an army of 20.000 men commanded by Abu Hafs to the Iberian peninsula, hoping that the city had not yet fallen to Christian hands.
+In 1169, Afonso and his ally, Gerald the Fearless, besieged Badajoz, the largest and most important city in western al-Andalus.
+Alarmed by this attack, the Almohad Caliph Abu Yaqub Yusuf sent an army of 20,000 men commanded by Abu Hafs to the Iberian Peninsula, hoping that the city had not yet fallen to the Christians.
 When Abu Hafs arrived in Seville, however, the Portuguese had already withdrawn.
-He then left for Córdoba and from this city he sent a detachment commanded by Ibrahim Ben Hamushk to Badajoz, who invaded Portugal in 1170.
+Abu Hafs then took his army to Córdoba and from there he sent a detachment commanded by Ibrahim Ben Hamushk to Badajoz, who subsequently invaded Portugal in 1170.

+Siege

-The following year, the Caliph himself came to the Iberian peninsula with a large army of 10.000 Almohads and 10.000 Arabs.
-They crossed the Strait of Gibraltar in the summer and reached Seville on 8 June.
-From Seville, a Muslim army invaded Portugal through the Alentejo and, without encountering much resistance, advanced to Santarém, which was besieged.
-Afonso I of Portugal, also known as "The Conqueror" was in the city.
+The following year, the Caliph himself traveled to al-Andalus with an army of 10,000 Almohads and 10,000 Arabs.
+The Caliph crossed the Strait of Gibraltar in the summer and reached Seville on 8 June.
+From Seville, the Muslim army invaded Portugal through the Alentejo and, without encountering much resistance, advanced to Santarém, which they besieged.
+At that time, during the siege, Afonso, the King of Portugal just happened to be within the city.